lyngbach/uxTour/README.md

 Introduction
 --------
 So I was browsing around trying to find some nice feature tour overlay plugins for a project.
 However there was only a few who met the design criteria and even less who could actually compete with the projects needs.
-In fact there was zero plugins who could meet the requirements of a single page material design applikation with several fixed elements and therefor I came up with this little plugin, specifically made for 3 main purpose.
+In fact there was zero plugins who could meet the requirements of a single page material design applikation with several fixed elements and therefor I came up with this little plugin, specifically made for 3 main purposes.

 1. Avoid the dreaded z-index crap that every browser and every applikation have different ways of handling along with fixed position elements.
 2. Make it work dynamically for single page applikations like with the Angular framework.
-3. Make it feel more for the Material Design guidelines.
+3. Make it feel more of the Material Design guidelines.

 A short demo can be viewed here (link on its way).